TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 ### Uniquify

 When opening two files with the same name, like `package.json`, it can be confusing to tell their buffers apart.
-Use *uniquify* to disambiguate the buffer names by adding the parent directory when needed:
+Use *uniquify* to disambiguate the buffer names, it will rename the buffers with the parent directory when needed:

 ```scheme
 ;; Ensure buffer names are unique